agilbert1412/StardewArchipelago/Documentation/Contributing/Examples/Moviesanity - Mod.md

 ### 1 - Slot Data

+The Slot Data is the dictionary of all values that the apworld sends to the mod upon connection.
+This typically includes the player settings, and some extra data for example bundles, entrances, etc.

 First, we need to read the moviesanity fields from slot data.
 Later on, we will need to use this data to decide on behavior of the mod.

-#### Add the key to `StardewArchipelago.Archipelago.SlotData.SlotDataKeys.cs` - [Commit Details](https://github.com/agilbert1412/StardewArchipelago/commit/47a6d6e054283d7083a84fa1b91b86831097be4d)
+#### Adding the key to `StardewArchipelago.Archipelago.SlotData.SlotDataKeys.cs` - [Commit Details](https://github.com/agilbert1412/StardewArchipelago/commit/47a6d6e054283d7083a84fa1b91b86831097be4d)

 This is the name of the field, as it will come from the Apworld.

 ![image](https://i.imgur.com/3mf1zcp.png)

-#### Create the enum for the Moviesanity values - [Commit Details](https://github.com/agilbert1412/StardewArchipelago/commit/d62d99e223ce6b9b4e557e29d9195d03b043cdb2)
+#### Creating the enum for the Moviesanity values - [Commit Details](https://github.com/agilbert1412/StardewArchipelago/commit/d62d99e223ce6b9b4e557e29d9195d03b043cdb2)

 These values need to match the values used in the Apworld.